Link building is a double-edged sword.

 You can use it to spot and correct mistakes.
 Perhaps most importantly, you can tie factors like the quantity or quality of links you’ve built to the results you’re seeing on your website.

-You can also use link profile analysis as a means of competitive analysis.
+You can also use link profile audit & analysis as a means of competitive analysis.

 Instead of auditing your own backlink profile, you can look at the profiles of your closest competitors to examine differences between your approaches, or gain inspiration for new strategies.

-Before we get into specifics on what your link profile should look like, you should know how to view and analyze your profile itself.
+Before we get into specifics on what your link profile audit entails and what your linkgraph should look like, you should know how to view and analyze your profile itself.

-The depth of backlink data available in Google Search Console is limited (likely because Google wants to avoid incentivizing link schemes)
+The depth of backlink data available in Google Search Console is limited (likely because Google wants to avoid incentivizing link schemes or simply just to maintain their control over proprietary data)

-You may keep track of the links you’ve built manually, but this won’t tell you any information on links you’ve naturally attracted, which are even more important.
+You may keep track of the links and referring domains you’ve built manually, but this won’t tell you any information on referring domains you’ve naturally attracted, which are even more important.

 Two of the very best tools to use for analyzing your site’s backlinks include: